Film Review – A Cure For Wellness (2017)

-The last major release of the weekend gives us the next psychological horror movie from Gore Verbinski, A Cure For Wellness!
-The film seemed to be attracting some buzz as it was heavily favored in advertisements for Super Bowl LI, leading many to believe that 20th Century Fox had high hopes for the movie.
-So that you can watch the movie for yourself without having the movie ruined, the following review will be spoiler free.
+The last major release of the weekend is the next psychological horror movie from Gore Verbinski, A Cure For Wellness!
+The film seemed to be attracting some buzz as it was heavily involved in advertisements for Super Bowl LI, leading many to believe that 20th Century Fox had high hopes for the movie.
+The following review will be spoiler free.

 The second I saw the trailer for this film, my mind immediately thought of Shutter Island.
 We see what seems like our main character trying to figure out a sinister plot at an institution while questions of his insanity become more and more apparent.
 The filmed appeared to have a distinct visual style that definitely vibes well for a horror film.

 The team behind this movie also had me pretty excited.
 Gore Verbinski, known for his work on The Ring and Pirates of the Caribbean, definitely has had his ups and downs as a filmmaker, but he continues to try new things as a director and broaden his horizons, something that can definitely be appreciated in an industry that gets knocked for not having enough originality of times.
 The cast assembled, while not household names, are solid actors that consistently have great performances with Jason Isaacs being my favorite of the group.
 You may know him as Lucius Malfoy from The Harry Potter movies.